What is Refinancing?

 - Lower your monthly payments

 - Take cash out of your home equity

 - Get rid of mortgage insurance

 Over time, as you build up your credit score and improve your financial situation, you are more likely to qualify for a better interest rate.
-Likewise, if you find yourself in a difficult financial position and are struggling to meet your debt obligations, it could help to extend the length of time you have to pay out your loans or to consolidate your debts which helps improve your cash-flow.
+Likewise, if you find yourself in a difficult financial position, refinancing could extend the amount of time you have to pay back your loans as well as help you consolidate your debts.

 Refinancing is not all sunshine and rainbows.
 Just like when you first purchased your home and had to pay closing costs, when you refinance your mortgage, you also have to pay additional costs.